Parsimonious Gaussian mixture models with piecewise-constant eigenvalue profiles: Application to single-image denoising

 \section{Application to single-image denoising}

 Beyond traditional learning tasks like clustering, GMMs provide a flexible method for density modeling and therefore come with many other applications.
-In this section, we describe the application of MPSA models to single-image denoising.
+In this section, we briefly describe the application of MPSA models to single-image denoising.
+More details about the denoising framework can be found in~\citet{houdard_high-dimensional_2018}.